watercubz/Cloud-gallery/README.md

 Add any other necessary variables here

 ## Step 3: Build the Docker Images
-Build the Docker images using Docker Compose:
+Build the Docker images using Dockerfile:

 ```
 docker build -t atxpaul/react.app